scrumpi3/Message-hashing-and-lookup-services/Challenge_1/README.md

 ### Deployment
 How would you improve your deployment process if you needed to maintain this application long term?
-> Currenlty, the deployment process is a single package, all contained in one Docker file.
+> Currently, the deployment process is a single package, all contained in one Docker file.
-> To improve the deployment process, I would device the system into multiple layers and spend time defining the interface between each layer.
+> To improve the deployment process, I would design a system with multiple layers and spend time defining the interface between each layer.
-> This layered abstraction would allow for the seperation of concerns and loosly coupled system, where the failure of a single component will not take down the entire system.
+> A layered abstraction allows for seperation of concerns and a loosly coupled system, where the failure of a single component will not disrupt the entire system.

 License
 ----